jeffpar/pcjs.v1/_posts/2015-12-10-rebuilding-the-pcjs-website.md

 the website to [GitHub Pages](https://pages.github.com/), and using [Jekyll](https://help.github.com/articles/using-jekyll-with-pages/) to convert all my existing Markdown files to HTML.

-This new approach is *very* similar to what the PCjs custom Node modules did: every time time someone visited a folder on the website that did not yet contain an "index.html", the PCjs Node server would create one, either by converting the README.md file in that folder to HTML or generating a default HTML document.
+This new approach is *very* similar to what the PCjs custom Node modules did: every time someone visited a folder on the website that did not yet contain an "index.html", the PCjs Node server would create one, either by converting the README.md file in that folder to HTML or generating a default HTML document.
 The PCjs Markdown-to-HTML converter also contained some special logic that made it easy to embed PCjs machines on a page.